BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/creating_json.md

 # Lab: Creating a JSON file

-We will be creatinga a JSON file to use in our next lab.
+We will be creating a JSON file to use in our next lab.

 ## Learning